TomerGeva/CommDspy/README.md

 * dc_gain - gain in [dB] for the DC frequencies
 * fs - Symbol frequency, 1/Ts
 * osr - Over Sampling Rate the input signal 'sig'

+### 2.8. decoding - OBSOLETE and will be removed soon, this function is decomposed into decoding and demapping
+Function used to decode the pattern.
+Function is inputted with:
+* pattern - Input pattern of coded symbols which should be decoded
+* constellation=ConstellationEnum.PAM4 - Constellation used for the coding of the pattern signal
+* coding=CodingEnum.UNCODED - Coding used in the creation of the pattern signal, either GRAY of UNCODED
+* pn_inv=False - Boolean stating if the levels were inverted after coding

 ## 3. Channel sub-package information
 ### 3.0.
 Various pulse generators